The design, evaluation, and management of immunisation programmes

 COVER (Cover of Vaccination Evaluated Rapidly)

-- Since 1988 computerised child health records contain vaccination details of all resident children.
-These are completed each time a vaccine is given by a healthcare professional
+In the UK since 1988 computerised child health records contain vaccination details of all children resident in the area.
+These are completed each time a vaccine is given by a healthcare professional.

 Uses